-Shared channels let two separate organizations work together in a single channel, each from their own Slack workspace.
-Use shared channels to focus your communication with organizations you work with regularly, like clients, vendors, and partners.
+Shared channels let separate organizations work together in a single channel, each from their own Slack workspace.
+Use shared channels to communicate with external organizations you work with regularly, like clients, vendors, and partners.
 With this feature, we've taken added precautions to protect your privacy and keep your workspace or Enterprise Grid org secure.

 Shared channel requests